Explore Health Insurance

 Hospital insurance tiers

 Hospital cover is standardised across all health funds by the Australian Government.
 All Australian health funds must divide their policies into tiers based on the clinical categories covered.
-These tiers are Basic, Bronze, Silver and Gold – with each category including a broader range of services than the one below it.
+These tiers are Basic, Bronze, Silver and Gold, with each tier including a broader range of services than the one below it.

-Gold policies are the most comprehensive, while Basic hospital cover has the most exclusions.
-On all tiers except Gold, health funds can offer cover for additional clinical categories from the higher tiers.
+Gold policies are the most comprehensive, while Basic hospital cover has the most exclusions and/or restrictions.
+On all tiers except Gold, health funds can offer cover for additional clinical categories from the higher levels of cover.
 If they do, the policy can be given a ‘plus’ or ‘+’ to denote its additional cover.

-For example, if a Silver policy offers cover for having a baby as a private patient (usually only covered by Gold), the policy will be classified as Silver Plus.
+For example, if a Silver policy offers cover for having a baby as a private patient (which is only required on a Gold policy), the policy can be classified as Silver Plus.

 Can I get hospital cover if I have pre-existing conditions?

-Yes, but you will have to serve a 12-month waiting period before you can claim on your hospital insurance policy for treatments relating to your condition (excluding rehabilitation, psychiatric and palliative care).
-These waiting periods exist to prevent people from signing up for health insurance when they fall ill and immediately cancelling their cover once treated.
+Yes, but you’ll have to serve a 12-month waiting period before you can claim on your hospital insurance policy for treatments relating to your condition (excluding rehabilitation, psychiatric and palliative care).

 Extras cover